Nihonbranchus horii

-Eubranchus horii is a species of sea slug or nudibranch, a marine gastropod mollusc in the family Eubranchidae.
+Nihonbranchus horii is a species of sea slug or nudibranch, a marine gastropod mollusc in the family Eubranchidae.

 Distribution

 This species was described from Hayama, Sagami Bay, Japan.
 Additional specimens included in the original description were from Tannowa, Osaka Bay; from among a hydroid colony on Ecklonia leaves at Mukaishima, Seto Inland Sea and from Abugashima, Toyama Bay.
 It has been photographed at Kurosaki, Toyama Bay.